yeyo2k3/domus-test/README.md

 Some things we'll evaluate are:

-- Correctness: The solution should return the correct result for the given threshold, the route and query parameters should be respected.
+- Correctness: The solution must return accurate results based on the given threshold.
+Ensure the route and query parameters are handled correctly.
 - Fail proof: The solution should handle errors and edge cases gracefully.
 Negative threshold values should return an empty list.
 Non-number thresholds should return an error message.
 - Tests: The solution should have tests.
-- Use of newer technologies.
-We prefer Webflux before a generic Rest Template.
+- Prefer newer technologies such as WebFlux over traditional RestTemplate.
-- Intelligent solution for pagination.
+- Implement an intelligent solution for handling pagination.
-- Swagger documentation and descriptions.
+- Include Swagger documentation with detailed endpoint descriptions.
 - Documentation: Create a .md file explaining the solution and considerations.
-- Use of external libraries that facilitate things like Lombok.
+- Use external libraries like Lombok ti facilitate things.
 - Correct use of Spring decorators such as @Service and @Autowired.

 ## Submission

+1. Fork the repository as a private repository.
+2. Implement the solution
-Please fork the solution and then do a pull request to this repository.
-The pull request should contain the code and the documentation file.
+3. Create a pull request to the original repository containing the code and the documentation file.